Vectis99/rlnet/README.md

 RLNET is a lightweight API to help quickly create tile-based games for .NET.
 RLNET provides a console output, swappable colors, true color sprites, keyboard and mouse inputs.

+This version of the project was updated by Vectis.

 RLNET uses [OpenTK](http://www.opentk.com)